TreePIR: Efficient Private Retrieval of Merkle Proofs via Tree Colorings with Fast Indexing and Zero Storage Overhead: Proof of Lemma

 Since $\lfloor c_i/2 \rfloor\leq a_i \leq \lceil c_i/2 \rceil$ for every $2 \leq i \leq h$, it is clear that $a_i \leq a_{i'}$ if $i \in R_r$, $i' \in R_{r'}$, and $r < r'$.
 Therefore, $\vec a'$ can be obtained from $\vec a$ by sorting its elements \textit{locally} within each run.
 As a consequence, $\sum_{i \in R_r}a'_i = \sum_{i\in R_r} a_i$ for every $r \in [k]$, which implies that

 where the last inequality comes from the fact that (C1) holds for $\vec a$ and $\vec b$ (as shown earlier).
 The inequality \eqref{eq:Sira} implies that (C1) holds for $\vec a'$ at the end-points $i_r$, $r \in [k]$, of the runs.
-Applying Lemma~\ref{lem:aux}, we deduce that (C1) also holds for $\vec a'$ at every middle index $p \in R_r$ for all $r \in [k]$.
-Therefore, (C1) holds for $\vec a'$, and similarly, for $\vec b'$.
+By Lemma~\ref{lem:aux}, we deduce that (C1) also holds for $\vec a'$ at every middle index $p \in R_r$ for all $r \in [k]$.
+Hence, (C1) holds for $\vec a'$, and similarly, for $\vec b'$.
 This completes the proof. \end{proof}